alissonsleal/Happy/README.md

 Happy is an online platform to find, visit and help orphanages in your city (currently only in Brasília, DF - Brazil).

-This project is being built in @Rocketseat 's [Next Level Week #3](https://nextlevelweek.com/episodios/omnistack/2/edicao/3)
+This project was built during @Rocketseat's [Next Level Week #3](https://nextlevelweek.com/episodios/omnistack/2/edicao/3)

 [Back To The Top](#Description)